brian-reeder/Securonix.PowerShell.CLI/Docs/Whitelist/Remove-SecuronixEntityFromWhitelist.md

 Valid authentication token.

 ### -WhitelistName
-A required API Parameter, the name of the whitelist you want to create.
+A required API Parameter, the name of the whitelist to remove entities from.

 ### -TenantName
 A required API Parameter, the name of the tenant the whitelist belongs to.